AishahZulkifli/STQD6324_DATA_MANAGEMENT/Assignment_4/README.md

 ### Q3 - Cassandra
 Find the users who have rated at least 50 movies and identify their favourite movie genres.

+To answer this question, I used Apache Spark to process the data and Apache Cassandra to store the results.
+The process involves loading user ratings and movie genres data, processing it to find users who have rated at least 50 movies, and determining their favorite movie genres.
+**Steps:**

+1. **Data Loading:**
+   - User ratings data is loaded from the file `u.data`.
+   - Movie genres data is loaded from the file `u.item`.

+2. **Data Processing:**
+   - Parse the user ratings and movie genres data to create DataFrames.
+   - Write the parsed data into Cassandra tables `user_ratings` and `movie_genres`.

+3. **User Ratings Count:**
+   - Count the number of ratings each user has given.
+   - Filter out users who have rated less than 50 movies.

+4. **Favorite Genres:**
+   - Join the user ratings data with the movie genres data to associate ratings with genres.
+   - Group by user ID and genre, then count the number of ratings for each genre.
+   - Join this result with the filtered user ratings count to get the users who have rated at least 50 movies and their favorite genres.

+5. **Storing Results:**
+   - Write the results into a Cassandra table `user_favourite_genres`.

 ```python
 from pyspark.sql import SparkSession